 Boil fat meat after cutting it into middling pieces and frying it lightly in dissolved oil as usual.
 When cooked, add more water, and leave on the boil for an hour, putting in as required salt, dry coriander, mastic, and sticks of cinnamon.
 When the meat is cooked, pour in lukewarm water to make a broth as required, by the used quantity of rice.
 When the water boils, throw in the rice, washed, as required, colour with saffron, and sweeten with syrup or sugar to taste.
 Leave over the fire sā’a (a while) to settle: then remove.Muhammad bin Hasan al-Baghdadi

 As usual, the cooking times given in old recipes are to be taken with a pinch of salt.
-Not only do modern stoves and pans cook hotter and faster than those of our ancestors, but also according to Charles Perry, who revised Arberry’s translations, “medieval cooks were not clock-watchers.
+Not only do modern stoves and pans cook hotter and faster than those of our ancestors, but also according to Charles Perry, “medieval cooks were not clock-watchers.
 In virtually every case, [sā’a] simply means ‘a while’.”

 It is interesting that the two 13th-century recipes, with their inclusion of meat and savoury spices, are so different from the 10th-century recipe.
-However, the type of muhallebi enjoyed today is much closer to that 10th-century version!
+However, the vegan muhallebi enjoyed today is much closer to that 10th-century version!